armenmerikyan/karen/README.md

 # karen
-People, Businesses, Organizations, AI Agents
+Web Site Software for People, Businesses, Organizations, AI Agents for Information Management and much more.

 # Karen Project Setup